17 Jokes That All Political Reporters And Junkies Love To Make On Twitter

 8. “IMPEACH”

-In which Obama deserves impeachment, either for things he didn’t do or miniscule things that are not that big of a deal:
+In which Obama deserves impeachment, either for things he didn’t do or minuscule things that are not that big of a deal:

 #GAFFEMAGEDDON #IMPEACH #THANKSOBAMA RT @TPM: Secretary of State John Kerry refers to Palestinian “country”: http://t.co/jepbcg11GK